-In late 2016, I knew I was nearing the end of a career I loved, as a Licensed Massage Therapist.
-I tried to drown out the singing of that little bird, but eventually, the memo was received.
+In late 2016, I knew I was nearing the end of a career I loved as a Licensed Massage Therapist.
+I tried to drown out the singing of that little bird, until the message could no longer be ignored:

-As far as product went, I made what I liked, and whatever anyone else asked me to make, because it was fun.
-But my offerings became so wide and varied, that I couldn't keep up.
-Which meant I was always out of something, and always disappointing someone.
+I made what I liked, and whatever anyone else asked me to make because it was fun.
+My products became so wide and varied, I couldn't keep up.
+I was always out of something, and disappointing someone.
 I wasn't running my business, my business was running me!
-I knew I should probably tighten things up, with no clue of how to actually accomplish that.
+I knew I needed to tighten things up, with no clue of how to do it.

 I was attracted to the no-nonsense style of Lela Barker of Lucky Break Consulting.

-Lela helped me pull this affection for all-things vintage, out of a hidden corner of my heart and into my full awareness.
+Lela helped me pull my affection for all-things vintage, into focus.

-I spoke with a couple of graphic designers, and felt a real affinity with Erika Firm of Analog Creative Co.
-And, she shared a mutual love for the color green
+I found a connection with graphic designer Erika Firm of Analog Creative Co.
+She shared a mutual love for vintage style and the color green, and she designed my new packaging and logo.

-I've gained so much from this year-long experience, both professionally and personally, with patience making the top of the list.
-Revision after revision, I could see we were getting closer to what I'd been looking for; a beautiful product, all dressed up in a fun Art Deco style.
+I've gained so much from this year-long experience, with gaining patience at the top of the list.
+Revision after revision, I could see we were getting closer to what I'd been looking for, and we kept working.

 Finally, the lovely & talented Riley Fouts of Madame Scodioli took some gorgeous photographs for me, and I could finally see it all coming together.

-I could have never done this all by myself, and I'm so grateful to these professionals who helped me focus long enough to transform my idea into reality.
+I'm so grateful to these professionals who helped bring my vision into focus long enough to transform an idea into reality.

-The end result is The Bees Knees, The Cats Pajamas.
+I think the end result's The Bees Knees, The Cats Pajamas!

 It's been a lot of hard work, but I'm so happy with the end result.

-So don't mind me over here, binging on Fitzgerald, and breathing dreams like air.
+Don't mind me over here, channeling Fitzgerald, and 'breathing dreams like air.'

 Valerie